dongahn/resource-query/README.md

                             count: 2
 ```

-In general, to be able to handle a job specification where resource requests
+In general, to be able to handle a jobspec where resource requests
 of a same type appears at the same hierarchical level (in this case compute
 `node` type under the `rack` level), the traverser must be able to perform
 a subtree walk for each of them to evaluate a match.
 However, DFU does not